This rich and hearty Slow Cooker Chicken Queso Chili packs the big Mexican flavors you love in a savory cheese sauce you’ll crave!

 To temper cream cheese or sour cream, you simply mix small amounts of hot broth into the cream cheese in a separate dish to slowly bring up the temperature to match the liquid you are adding the cream cheese into.
 Once the cream cheese has thinned out into a liquid and warmed sufficiently, it can be added to the soup to create a delectable creamy broth!

-This recipe is perfect for a 5 or 6-quart slow cooker.
+This recipe is perfect for a 6-quart slow cooker.
 I recommend using a slow cooker with a high, low, and warm setting.
 There is no need to get fancy with extra electronics and timers.

 The above link is an affiliate link.
 Any Amazon purchases made through these links help support FoxValleyFoodie.com at no additional cost to you.